 By Odeta Kushi

-Odeta Kushi is deputy economist for First American.
+Odeta Kushi is deputy chief economist at First American Financial.

 Source: ALTA Blog